-Oncology Rehabilitation is a nurse and trainer assisted exercise program that is part of the Center for Integrative Oncology and Survivorship at GHS Cancer Institute.
+Oncology Rehabilitation is a nurse and trainer assisted exercise program that is part of the Center for Integrative Oncology and Survivorship at Prisma Health Cancer Institute.

 An expert panel convened by the American College of Sports Medicine (ACSM) concluded that exercise training is safe and beneficial for cancer survivors after – and even during – treatment.
 There is a growing body of evidence to support physical exercise preventing recurrence of certain cancers as well as lowering the incidence of primary cancers, cardiovascular disease, diabetes, and stroke.
 Physical activity is an activity each survivor can do to help their body’s defense against cancer by reducing inflammation, boosting immune function, and controlling hormone levels.